AVSurfer123/table-tennis-robot/README.md

 # table-tennis-robot
-A robot that can play table tennis, our final project for Berkeley EECS 106A
+A robot that can play table tennis, our final project for Berkeley EECS 106A.
+Please check out [our wiki](https://github.com/AVSurfer123/table-tennis-robot/wiki) for an in-depth report and discussion of what we did.

 ## Installation